 We are not just human beings, we are human becomings.

-The clearer we then become about who we want to become, the more deliberately we can focus our efforts to take us there there, no matter which way the wind is blowing today.
-The more adaptable we will become.
-And the more energy and enthusiasm we will have to take us where we want to get to.
+The more we do these things, the deeper clarity we gain about who we most want to become.
+The more we deliberately we can then focus our actions on becoming that person — no matter what is happening around us.
+The more adaptable we become.
+And the more energy and enthusiasm we have to take us where we want to go.

-In this time of change, realising that we are human becomings and choosing who we want to become, are two more steps to becoming antifragile: able to use change to become stronger in the ways that matter most to us.
+In this time of change, simply realising that we are human becomings and then taking our best next step to become that person are two more ways that we can become antifragile: able to use change to become stronger and more inspired, in the ways that matter most to us.

-Are you clear who you want to become?
-Are you actively becoming that person?
+Are you clear who you most want to become?
+Are you actively taking steps (even small steps) to become that person?

 You can sign up to daily posts here.